The ABCs of Frugality: 8 Simple Rules to Spending Less and Enjoying Life More

 Knowing what you spend on a monthly or even a weekly basis is just the start.
 Multiply that number into a yearly cost.

-If you spend $4 a day on a cup of coffee, that’s $1,400 a year.
+If you spend $5 daily on a cup of coffee, that’s $1,825 a year.
 A couple who eats dinner out twice a week could spend $5,000 a year.
 There’s nothing wrong with that if it’s important to you.
-Too many of us have gotten into habits and we don’t realize the cost.
-Ask yourself, “Is it worth it?
+But too many of us have gotten into habits and don’t realize the cost.
+Ask yourself, “Is it worth it?”
 Is it worth, say, the $5,000?
-Or could that money be used differently?”
+Or could that money be used differently?

 The most abused area of personal finance is the credit card.
 Time delays and indecipherable bills obscure spending.
-Studies have more than suggested people will spend less money when cash is used.
+Studies have suggested that people will spend less money when cash is used.

-If you have significant balances and your interest rate is unattractive, action is required.
-Start by paying more than the minimum on time.
+Action is required if you have significant balances and your interest rate is unattractive.
+Start by paying more than the minimum and on time.
 After a period, call the company and negotiate the fees and the interest.
-If there is a negative response, start making plans to change companies.
+If there is a negative response, start planning to change card issuers.

-When you begin your search for new credit cards, look for companies with no annual fee.
-Rewards programs sound great, but if there is no payoff to the tune of $50, no fee is better.
-That $50 stays in your pocket.
-Rewards plus an annual fee serves the credit card company, not you.
-I have one last note on rewards programs.
-Be sure the reward is cash or something you’ll use.
+When you begin your search for a new credit card, look for one with no annual fee.
+They’re easy to find.
+Rewards programs sound great, but if the rewards don’t cover the annual fee, no fee is better.
+Rewards plus an annual fee serve the credit card company, not you.

 Our culture has fostered debt.
 It was the engine driving the economy.
-Remember when a certain politician invoked mall spending with patriotism?
+A particular politician once invoked mall spending with patriotism.
 It makes sense for the national economy, but not individually.
 Not drowning in a sea of red ink is a healthy way to live, but it requires being savvy to keep afloat.

-For example, check interest rates on mortgages, auto loans, school loans, or any other debt.
+For example, check interest rates on mortgages, auto loans, school loans, or other debt you have.
 Develop a plan for extra payments on those loans with the highest rates.
 As debts are whittled down, monthly living expenses will drop.

-There is a great quote for the father of our country George Washington: “To contract new debts is not the way to pay old ones.”
-Knowing debt will drag you down is a major step towards frugality.
+There is an excellent quote from the father of our country, George Washington: “To contract new debts is not the way to pay old ones.”
+Knowing debt will drag you down is a significant step toward frugality.

 Have you ever defined the family’s financial goals?
 Is a college fund part of it?
 Or perhaps a new house for an expanding family is needed.

 Whatever it is, stepping back with clear goals makes it easier to match philosophy to actions.
 Actions like moving to a smaller, less expensive house may make sense.
 Upgrades on housing services like heat may make sense.
 That second car may be impractical.
-The course of action becomes evident when the numbers are presented and the goals defined.
-Be courageous in your examination and don’t rationalize.
+The course of action becomes evident when the numbers are presented, and the goals are defined.
+Be courageous in your examination, and don’t rationalize.

 Communication

-With landlines, cell phones, Internet phones, and even email, we have so many ways to communicate with each other.
-They’ve been built up over time.
+With landlines, cell phones, and even email, we have so many ways to communicate with each other.
 Take a step back and analyze your needs.
-If you have a cell phone, do you need a landline’s long distance service?
-If you have a cell phone, are you on a contract with lots of roll over minutes?
-Is you cell contract on a family plan?
-If any of these exist in your home, you probably can save anywhere from $1,000 to $3,000 a year.
+If you have a cell phone, do you need a landline’s long-distance service?
+If you have a cell phone, are you paying for a more expensive plan than you need?

 Restaurants

-Dining out is not cost effective.
-It may be enjoyable, but it is not cost effective.
-Restaurant eating has become a culture, which costs more than making your own food, and in many ways, it’s unhealthy.
+Dining out is not cost-effective.
+It may be enjoyable, but it is not cost-effective.
+Restaurant eating has become a culture that costs more than making your own food; in many ways, it’s unhealthy.
 Cutting down on the restaurant meals will save money.
-Dropping one restaurant visit a week can save a family of four $2000 a year.
-Imagine how much you’ll save if more is dropped.

 Other areas to consider examining are insurance rates (raising deductibles) or less expensive vacations.
 Any place money is spent is always a place to re-examine how that money is spent.